etendosoftware/com.etendorx.workspace-ui/README.md

 ## Workflow for a monorepo with pnpm and submodules (dev environment)

-Note: This project is part of EtendoRX
+Note: This project is part of Etendo

 ### 1- Clone the repository